SchemeDoc.tioga

 When you print a procedure value, you will see the formal argument list, and in most cases, a short description as well.
 If you know what procedure you want, this is usually the easiest way to fifgure out how to call it.

-When you don't know the full name of a procedure, but can make a guess about a part of it, then the apropos procedure is what you want:
+When you don't know the full name of a procedure, but can make a guess about a part of it, then the

-apropos pattern-string [ list-result? ] [Procedure]
+pattern-string [

 Prints (or if list-result? is #t, returns a list of) all symbols in the environment that have a print-name that matches pattern-string.
 Example: